ireneorichie/docs/serving/installing-logging-metrics-traces.md

 #### Creating index patterns for visualization

-To visualize logs with Kibana, you need to specify index patterns to identify the Elasticsearch index the search and analytics are to run against.
-You should create the two indices in Elasticsearch using `Logstash` for application logs and `Zipkin` for request traces.
+To visualize your logs with Kibana, you need to specify index patterns and identify which Elasticsearch index that the search and analytics are to run against.
+You should create two indices in Elasticsearch, including:

+* `Logstash` - Specifies the index for application logs.
+* `Zipkin` - Specifies the index for request traces.

 - To open the Kibana UI (the visualization tool for [Elasticsearch](https://info.elastic.co)), you must start a local proxy by running the following command: